 As the world changes continuously, so are naming trends and cultural landscapes.
-Airbnb, Uber, Netflix, Amazon, Google, Apple… Beyond their business success, these companies are also brands that have changed our naming landscape and influenced our naming culture, setting new trends.
+Airbnb, Uber, Netflix, Amazon, Google, Apple… Beyond their business success, these companies are also brands that have changed our naming landscape and influenced the art of naming, setting new trends.
 For example, Airbnb made it acceptable to use several consonants in French—something that previously felt distant and taboo—and now evokes friendly proximity and modernity.

 As part of our culture, brand names represent ideas that impact the world.
 They seamlessly create conversations and moods, shape a perception, often unconsciously, like a virtual cloud.
 Take for example Invictus, the Paco Rabanne perfume, which literally means “unbeaten” in Latin.
 Even when you aren’t aware of why you feel a certain way when you see a certain name, your brain is making neuronal links for you.
 Hence, even without having learned Latin in school, Invictus brings images of victories, masculinity, power and Roman arenas.
 Some connections are common sense: like when the name is similar to a word.
 Some connections are cultural.
 These cultural connections are the most interesting because they go beyond the rational and they evolve over time.